jeffpar/lonedissent/_posts/2019-03-02-the-supreme-court-library.md

 permalink: /blog/2019/03/02/
 ---

-I just added a collection of [Pre-1968 Transcripts](/transcripts/pre-1968) to the website, which I hope to expand over time.
-I obtained most of those transcripts in 2005, on my first (and last) visit to the U.S. Supreme Court Library.
-With librarian Brian Stiglmeier's help, I was able to browse their small collection of pre-1968 transcripts and duplicate a few of them.
+In 2005, on my first (and last) visit to the U.S. Supreme Court Library, with librarian Brian Stiglmeier's help, I was able to browse their small collection of early transcripts and duplicate a few of them.
+I recently posted them here under [Pre-1968 Transcripts](/transcripts/pre-1968).

 Sadly, shortly after my visit in 2005, the Supreme Court Library closed for remodeling, and when it reopened, it was *no longer open to the public*.
 If you take a tour of the Supreme Court,